josdejong/mathjs/docs/datatypes/matrices.md

 function input: An `Array` as input will return an `Array`, a `Matrix` as input will return a `Matrix`.
 In case of mixed input, a `Matrix` is returned.
-For functions where the type of output cannot be determined from the input, the output is determined by the configuration option `matrix`, which can be a string `'Matrix'` (default) or `'Array'`.
-The function `size` is an exception: `size` always returns an `Array` containing numbers.
+For functions where the type of output cannot be determined from the input (such as `math.identity(n)` that only takes an integer parameter), the output type is determined by the configuration option `compute.Matrix.defaultType`, which can be a string `'Matrix'` (default) or `'Array'`.
+The function `size()`, however, does not depend on this `defaultType` option: `size` always returns an `Array` containing numbers.
 Having a consistent output type in this case is most practical since the size is often used in JavaScript loops where the code can only use a flat Array with numbers.
-This also makes the function `size` consistent with the matrix method `matrix.size()`.
+This uniform return type also makes the function `size` consistent with the matrix method `matrix.size()`.

 ```js
 // create an array and a matrix